Generic Name: phenazopyridine hydrochloride

-Phenazopyridine Hydrochloride is light or dark red to dark violet, odorless, slightly bitter, crystalline powder.
+Phenazopyridine Hydrochloride is a reddish-brown, odorless, slightly bitter, crystalline powder.
 It has a specific local analgesic effect in the urinary tract, promptly relieving burning and pain.
-It has the following structural formula:

 Phenazopyridine Tablets - Clinical Pharmacology

-Phenazopyridine HCl is excreted in the urine where it exerts a topical analgesic effect on the mucosa of the urinary tract.
+Phenazopyridine hydrochloride is excreted in the urine where it exerts a topical analgesic effect on the mucosa of the urinary tract.
 This action helps to relieve pain, burning, urgency and frequency.
-The precise mechanism of action is not known.
+The precise mechanism of action is unknown.